TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/stc.md

 \code

+DSP STC Test Application started.
+DSP STC Test should Pass & Completed.
+If DSP STC test is successfull, DSP Core will be reset.
+DSP Core is Reset.
+DSP STC is done Successfully & Passed.
-STC Test Application started.
+R5F STC Test Application started.
+R5F STC Test should Pass & Completed.
-If STC test is successfull, Core will go in to Reset.
+If R5F STC test is successfull, Core will go in to Reset.
-Core is Reset.
+R5F Core is Reset.
-STC is done Successfully & Passed.
+R5F STC is done Successfully & Passed.
+R5F STC Test Application started.
+R5F STC Test should Fail & Completed.
+If R5F STC test is successfull, Core will go in to Reset.
+R5F Core is Reset.
+R5F STC Test is Completed & failing.
-Waiting in loop in STC_Main().
+Waiting in loop in STC_func_test_Main().

 \endcode
 \endcond